 15. Neon lighting

 Neon lights were a big trend on Pinterest towards the end of 2020, and personally we love the vibe.
-You could go all out with the Tik Tok famous color changing LED light strips (opens in new tab) or keep it subtle with some tasteful neon lettering.
+You could go all out with the Tik Tok famous color changing LED light strips on Amazon or keep it subtle with some tasteful neon lettering.

 16. More relaxed rooms

 This trend is 100 per cent a result of us all having spent more time at home in 2020 – interiors going into 2021 are a whole lot less formal and more relaxed.
 Where as for the last few years we have all been all about that Mid-century look, clean lines, very sculptural pieces, and while that vibe is never going to date, there has been a shift towards more... comfy piece.
 No sharp lines, plenty of layers and textures and less of a formal layout to rooms too.

 17. Forget grey it's all about green